LcsCefali/LcsCefali/README.md

 Projects I'm currently working on:

-  Painel DRE - PHP and JavaScript
+- Painel DRE (PHP and JavaScript)
-  Universidade Corporativa JLJ - PHP and React Native
+- Universidade Corporativa JLJ (PHP and React Native)

 **Passion for developing.❤**
 <!--